Alertbase docs

 Understand change evidence

 Alerts should explain what happened, not just that a page changed.
-Alertbase keeps the evidence you need to decide whether to act.
+Alertbase keeps clear evidence in alerts and compare links so you can decide what to do next.

 Summary